legal-hkr/ainode-rocm/README.md

 ## Getting Started

-Follow these steps to get your PrivadoAI stack up and running:
+Follow these steps to get your AINode stack up and running:

 1.  **Clone the repository:**
     ```bash